 This term is made up from the words “password” and “fishing”.
 Attackers use phishing to obtain confidential data from unsuspecting Internet users.
 These might for instance involve access data for your e-banking facility or account information of online shops.
 Perpetrators abuse their victims’ good faith and helpfulness by purporting to be, say, an employee of a trustworthy financial institution.

-There are a variety of other variations such as Vishing (voice phishing or phone phishing) and QR phishing in addition to classic phishing via e-mail.
+There are a variety of other variations such as Vishing (voice phishing or phone phishing), Smishing (SMS / text phishing) and QR phishing in addition to classic phishing via e-mail.

 This is the provider of access to the Internet, i.e. the organisation or company enabling users to connect their device to the Internet.

 Originally, QR codes were used to mark assemblies and components in the car manufacturing sector.
-Nowadays, QR codes are also used in the publishing and marketing sectors to link physical objects (products, print media, posters, etc.) with the online world and make additional information available this way.
+Nowadays, QR codes are also used for invoices (QR invoices) as well as in the publishing and marketing sectors to link physical objects (products, print media, posters, etc.) with the online world and make additional information available this way.
 As the contents of QR codes cannot readily be decoded by humans, these codes have to be scanned in first, e. g. using a smartphone.

 Users cannot usually see what kind of information is coded into them before scanning in a QR code.
 If possible, they should therefore use a QR code scanner (app) which displays the decoded contents first and asks them whether they would actually like to visit a link or execute a certain action.